Retirement Accounts

 How long does it take to cash in your 401(k)?

-Closing 401(k) accounts isn’t an overnight process, so you’ll need to get started early.
-You’ll first get in touch with the plan administrator and find out the requirements.
+Closing 401(k) accounts isn’t an overnight process, so start early.
+You’ll first contact the plan administrator to find out the requirements.
 If there’s a form to be filled out, the time to complete and submit it will factor into how long it takes.
 Once the administrator has the form, the law allows three business days for processing so that investments can be sold.

-You still won’t have the money after those three days have passed, though.
+You still won’t have the money after those three days, though.
 The processing time varies from one administrator to another.

-If you need emergency funds, you can withdraw the money and pay taxes on it during the year you take that money.
-By following the regulations under IRS Rule 72(t), you can withdraw funds out in a way that ensures you won’t even pay penalties.
+If you need emergency funds, you can withdraw the money and pay taxes during the year you take it.
+By following the regulations under IRS Rule 72(t), you can withdraw funds in a way that ensures you won’t even pay penalties.

 Bottom line